Suvigya Sharma

 Suvigya Sharma (born 28 July 1983) is an Indian artist, painter, fashion designer, who does portrait miniatures and other miniature art, Tanjore painting, fresco work and portraits.
-He has worked in restoring frescoes at the City Palace, Jaipur, the Jama Masjid and the Singapore Art Museum.
+He has worked in restoring frescoes at the City Palace, Jaipur, the jama masjid (congregational mosque) and the Singapore Art Museum.

 In February, 2016, Suvigya Sharma his art work Timeless Miniature Art was showcased at Make in India event, with a live demonstration of miniature-painting techniques in Mumbai.

 Early life and education

 Suvigya Sharma was born on 28 July 1983 in Jaipur of Indian state Rajasthan to R.K.
 Sharma, an artist.
 He did his schooling from Maharaja Sawai Mansingh School and Bharatiya Vidya Bhavan's Vidyashram.
 Later he graduated from Bhawanipur Education Society College, Kolkata.
 He also studied Foreign Trade & Export Management from Symbiosis International University, Pune.
 He started painting at the age of seven.
 He used to teach dance way back when he was a teenager, said in an interview with DNA.